 As far as the room goes, there is a closet with the usual items like an iron with ironing board, in-room safe, vacuum cleaner, and extra blankets with pillows.

 Lastly, I wanted to mention that all of the deluxe studios at the Beach Club Villas have a standard balcony.
 Our room was on the ground floor and looked out to a grassy area.

-Balconies are great to have, even if you just use them to apply sunscreen.
-However, you might remember from our review of Disney’s Beach Club, that not all rooms at the resort have balconies.
-Some only have tiny Juliette balconies that barely allow enough room to step outside the door.
+Balconies are great to have, even if you only use them to apply sunscreen.
+However, this is not the case in the standard rooms at Beach Club.
+Some standard rooms have tiny Juliette balconies that barely allow enough room to step outside the door.

-For more information about staying at Disney’s Beach and Yacht Club, you might enjoy these related articles:
+For more information about staying at Disney’s Beach Club, all of our articles are here.
+Or you may enjoy the following: